AlexanderLarios/BeamPackaging/README.md

 **Day2 (9/26 - Saturday Afternoon):**
 Implemented the first two stories to get the family preferences from csv file and output their preferences.
- Also implemented the Rspec tests around those work flows.
+ Implemented the Rspec tests around those work flows.
 Read up on the next stories, so I can work on tech design in the back of my mind while I enjoyed some more of that sweet work life balance.

 **Day3 (9/27 - Sunday Early Afternoon):**
 I started to implement a box class and starter box work flow but noticed that the STDIN was not tied to a TTY (basically the terminal).